 - Evaluation of the dynamic behavior and seismic bearing capacities of shallow and deep foundations and retaining walls.

-Geotechnical Engineering Research Center has organized its activities in four departments:
+Geotechnical Engineering Research Center has organized its activities in three departments: